This programme is designed to give you the tools and confidence to advance LGBT inclusion in your organisation.

 - Gain insight into the challenges faced by bi people at work and the effect that this can have

-Discussion B: Recruiting and support diverse network group membership
+A3: Recruiting and supporting diverse network group membership

 The best LGBT network groups provide advice, support and advocacy for all members of the LGBT community and their allies.
 However, many networks struggle to recruit members from a diverse range of backgrounds and engage them in leadership positions.
-In this discussion session members from leading network groups will explore how you can best recruit and represent everyone in your organisation.
+In this session you’ll learn best practice from our experts to ensure your network groups is representative and supportive of the whole LGBT community.

 - Understand the barriers preventing everyone from joining LGBT network groups and taking up leadership positions and consider ways to address them

-- Explore how to partner with other network groups and external organisations in order to better represent the diversity of the LGBT community as a network group
+- Explore how to partner with other network groups and external organisations to better represent the diversity of the LGBT community as a network group.

 Engaging non-LGBT allies in network group activities is an effective way of engaging more of the organisation in LGBT inclusion.
 This session will explore how best to take a structured approach in establishing and maintaining an allies network that can create sustainable change in your organisation.
 You’ll hear from successful organisations on how to build your network, engage new members and run creative engagement and educational activities.

 - Understand the value of engaging allies in LGBT network group activities